tariqahmed1912/internship-kloudle/docs/production_setup.md

         sudo rm -rf /usr/local/include/node*
         sudo rm -rf /usr/local/bin/node*

-    Go to home directory and remove any node or node_modules directory, if it exists.
+    Go to home directory and remove any node or node_modules directory.

     You can verify your uninstallation by running these commands; they should not return any output.